Strength training is a vital part of a balanced exercise routine that includes aerobic activity and flexibility exercises.

 Strength training uses resistance methods like free weights, weight machines, resistance bands, or a person's own weight to build muscles and strength.
 Olympic lifting, or powerlifting, which people often think of when they think of weightlifting, concentrates on how much weight a person can lift at one time.
 Competitive bodybuilding involves evaluating muscle definition and symmetry, as well as size.

 Powerlifting, competitive weightlifting, and bodybuilding are not recommended for teens who are still maturing.
 That's because these types of activity can cause serious injuries to growing bones, muscles, and joints.

-If you've started puberty, your body will have begun making the hormones necessary to help build muscle in response to weight training.
-If you haven't started puberty, though, you'll still be able to get stronger — you just won't see your muscles getting bigger.
+If you're a guy and you've started puberty, your body will have begun making the hormones necessary to help build muscle in response to weight training.
+If you haven't started puberty, or you're a girl, you'll still be able to get stronger — you just won't see your muscles getting much bigger.

 Before you begin any type of strength training routine, get some guidance and expert advice.
-Your coach or trainer can give you advice on how many times a week you should lift and what kinds of warm-up and cool-down activities you should do before and after lifting to avoid soreness or injury.
 Many trainers who work at schools, gyms, and in weight rooms are knowledgeable about strength training, but it's best to get advice from someone who is a certified fitness expert and experienced working with teens.

 When lifting weights — either free weights or on a machine — make sure that there's always someone nearby to supervise, or spot, you.
 This person, called a spotter, encourages you and also can act as your coach, telling you if you're not doing a particular exercise correctly.